AbishekPrasad/Solar-Energy-Data-Collection/README.md

-# Solar-Energy-Prediction
+# Solar-Energy-Data-Collection
-program for solar energy prediction
+program to collect data of solar energy from wesite MOSDAC